-This table demonstrates that both the highest and lowest paid jobs at Test Valley Borough Council are occupied by more men than women, whereas there are more women in the middle of the organisation's pay scale.
+This table demonstrates that the lowest paid jobs at Test Valley Borough Council are occupied by more men than women and there are more women in the middle of the organisation's pay scale.
+The highest paid jobs are occupied relatively equally by both men and women.